PHSI-supplements/labs/lab-templates/ControlPanelLab/README.md

 This will require you to combine writing to an output register and reading from an input register.
 The pseudocode for scanning the keypad is in the Cow&nbsp;Pi datasheet.

-With the possible exception of scanning the matrix keypad, **you should be able to complete this lab assignment during lab time**; however, it is not due until the week of November 10, before the start of your lab section.
+With the possible exception of scanning the matrix keypad, **you should be able to complete this lab assignment during lab time**; however, it is not due until the week of April 6, before the start of your lab section.

 #### Constraints